Annbot/loopback-example/README.md

 - Verify the demo does not exist in the [deprecated section](deprecated-demos)
 - Familiarize yourself with the [terminology](#terminology) we use in all demos

-We recommend you complete each ["Getting started" tutorial](#getting-started) tutorial in the prescribed order.
+We recommend you complete each ["Getting started" tutorial](#getting-started) in the prescribed order.
 After that, feel free to try our any other demo in any order.

 ##Tutorials